zalando/skipper/docs/kubernetes/ingress-usage.md

 ### Plain regular expression

-When the path mode is set to `path-regexp`, the ingress path is interpreted similar to the default kubernetes ingress specification way, but is not prepended by the `^` control character.
+When the path mode is set to `path-regexp`, the ingress path is interpreted similar to the default Kubernetes ingress specification way, but is not prepended by the `^` control character.

 ### Path prefix